-Notes: Clustered standard errors at the county level in parentheses \p < 0.10, \\p < 0.05, \\\p < 0.01.
+Notes: Clustered standard errors at the county level in parentheses p < 0.10, p < 0.05, p < 0.05, p < 0.01.
 The period of analysis is 2001-2018.
 A constant term is included in all specifications.
 Loan amount is measured in million dollars.
 Loan termination is measured in months.
 Age is measured in decades.
 NOI is the Net Operating Income per surface unit of the property.
-FAR is the Floor Area Ratio, which corresponds to the total building surface divided by the land surface.
+FAR is the Floor Area Ratio, corresponding to the total building surface divided by the land surface.
 See Section 4 for the list of variables included as other hedonic characteristics, market potential, and buyer/seller characteristics.